Today is Ascension Day, or, if you’d like The Feast of the Ascension.

 In the Elijah story, there is an anointed prophet (Elijah) and an apprentice (Elisha).
 The sign that the empowerment which the prophet had would be passed on in greater measure to the apprentice was that the apprentice would see the prophet being taken up into heaven.
 In the Jesus story, the anointed Prophet promises an empowerment—which would be better than His physical presence—and then is seen being taken up out of their sight.
 Luke (the writer of Acts) very clearly seems to be referencing the Elijah story in the way he describes Jesus’ ascension.
 And he’s doing it to make a statement: The ascension of Jesus is about our empowerment.

-When we put those two things together we begin to grasp what the Ascension of all about: The ascension of Jesus is about His enthronement over all and our empowered by the Spirit.
+When we put those two things together we begin to grasp what the Ascension of all about: The ascension of Jesus is about His enthronement over all and our empowerment by the Spirit.

 That is something to have a feast about.